Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.MtPelerin/README.md

 Note: For on-chain transactions, Mt Pelerin requires that the sending address be certified to facilitate the process.
 To do this, the plugin uses the address with the highest UTXO value in your wallet to sign a message.
 This is done automatically, but you'll need to ensure that this UTXO will be used in the sending transaction.<br/>
 If this fails, you can manually perform this process via the widget.

-## Payouts
+## Onchain Payouts

 The plugin detects automatically when you have finished the process in the widget.
-(If not, check the box "I confirm that I have submitted my request to Mt Pelerin").
 So, a BTCPay payout is automatically created.
 ![image](https://github.com/user-attachments/assets/190e2229-44a1-4d67-b288-c8b9976a89d6)